 6.1.
 Appointment of provisional liquidator (Corporations Act s.
 472) (Form 8)

-(1) An application for an official liquidator to be appointed under the Corporations Act section 472(2) as a provisional liquidator of a company must be accompanied by the written consent of the official liquidator.
+(1) An application for a registered liquidator to be appointed under the Corporations Act section 472(2) as a provisional liquidator of a company must be accompanied by the written consent of the registered liquidator.

 (2) The consent must be in accordance with Form 8.